djesu004xamk/portfolio/ML/README.md

-This file consist of Machine Learning projects for fundametals course
+This folder consist of Machine Learning projects for fundametals course